fengxia41103/myblog/content/dev/buildbot.md

 [buildbot tutorial](http://docs.buildbot.net/current/tutorial/firstrun.html)
 for more details.

-On our test server, we have set the paths to:
+On our test server, I have set the paths to:

 * master: ~/build-master
 * slave: ~/build-slave